iArcanic/iss-cw/docs/report/iss-report.md

 if bcrypt.checkpw(entered_password.encode('utf-8'), stored_password_hash.encode('utf-8'))
 ```

 Since two factor authentication was proposed for a secure authentication framework, a simulation of sending the one time password code is "sent" to the user's mobile device.
-If the verification passes, then the an RSA key under the user's ID is generated and stored (see []()) in the RSA HSM (Hardware Security Module).
+If the verification passes, then the an RSA key under the user's ID is generated and stored (see [2.2.1](#221-key-generation) and [2.2.2](#222-key-storage)) in the RSA HSM (Hardware Security Module).
 The `user_id` and `public_key` public key object is returned from the function for any post login actions.

 ```python
 two_factor_code = generate_2fa_code()